dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 We use a subset of benchmarks from the SPEC CPU2017[^4] suite.
 SPEC CPU2017 contains a collection of industry-standardized performance benchmarks that stress the processor, memory subsystem and compiler.
 It is widely used to compare the performance of high-performance systems.
 It is also extensively used in computer architecture research.

-[TODO] 33 benchmarks? there are 10 INT and 14 FP components.

 Specifically, we selected the 33 memory-intensive single-threaded applications suggested in [@MemCharacterizationSPEC2006].
 These applications have been compiled with GCC 6.3.1 and the following options: `-g -O3 -march=native -fno-unsafe-math-optimizations -fno-tree-loop-vectorize`, as specified by SPEC in the configuration file provided with the suite.

 ### Controlling and Monitoring LLC allocation {.unlisted .unnumbered}